Zack de la Rocha Net Worth

 Awards and Honors: With Rage Against the Machine, Zack has earned 7 Grammy nominations, winning Best Metal Performance for "Tire Me" in 1997 and Best Hard Rock Performance for "Guerrilla Radio" in 2001.
 The band was inducted into the Kerrang!
 Hall of Fame in 2008 and named Heroes of the Year at the 2010 NME Awards.

 Real Estate: In 2014, de la Rocha paid $1.29 million for a home in the Silver Lake area of Los Angeles.
-He also purchased a 2,663 square foot Los Feliz villa in the mid-1990s, and he stayed there until the mid-2000s.
+He listed this home for sale in March 2021 for $1.65 million.
+He also previously owned a 2,663 square foot Los Feliz villa in the mid-1990s, selling some time in the mid-2000s.

 Zack de la Rocha